40 Years of Experience- Hundreds of Millions Won

 In Texas, only certain family members can file a wrongful death claim or survival action.
 These individuals include parents, children, and spouses of the deceased.
 Children and adoptive children, along with spouses, can qualify even if they were separated when the death occurred.

-If none of these family members file a lawsuit within three months of the death, the executor or administrator of the estate may bring the claim.
+If none of these family members files a lawsuit within three months of the death, the executor or administrator of the estate may bring the claim.
 This can only happen if all the eligible family members agree not to proceed with the legal action themselves.

 Knowing who can file a wrongful death claim and the executor’s role can help you manage the legal process in Texas more easily.